ShakerFayez/Excel-Projects/CoffeSales/Readme.md

 2- What market did we perform best in?
 3- Who are our top customers?

-The data is in the form of two sheets files:
+The data is in the form of 3 sheets:

 - `orders`
 - `products`